Procedure of Company Registration in Bangladesh 2026

 • VAT Registration Certificate

-• Fire Certificate
+• Fire Certificate [ Industrial Projects]

 • Environmental Clearance Certificate (if required)

 There are no specific legal requirements for Company Registration in Bangladesh; only a very few documents are required, including a passport and pictures of the natural person, and no notarization is required for registering a company in Bangladesh.
 But in the case of foreign shareholders, the paid-up capital must be deposited in a temporary bank account before registration.
+No minimum paid up capital is required in most cases.

 The typical time frame for obtaining registration is about 30 working days.